threecuptea/spark2_emr/README.md

    The performance improves a lot.
 It only executes file scan once.
 That's in job 1.
 The rest of jobs re-use cache().

 2. Automate the creation of EMR Spark cluster and the deployment of FlightSample with aws-cli (A big step).
    The sample script is in scripts/aws_create_cluster_deploy_flight.sh).
-Futthermore, I enhance it to generic (scripts/create_emr_cluster_deploy_app_tuning2.sh) so that I can re-use it in recommend and other projects.
-It is followed by emr_adhoc.py to retrive the cluster state and download the result output when steps are completed.
-This is a simple one for developer.
-DevOp use other professional tool like Terraform to accomplish it.
+Furthermore, I enhance it to generic (scripts/create_emr_cluster_deploy_app_tuning2.sh) so that I can re-use it in recommend and other projects.
+It is followed by emr_adhoc.py to retrieve the cluster state and download the result output when steps are completed.

    There are a couple of key points:

    a.
 I must specify --deploy-mode cluster since my jar file is in S3.
 In contrast, my application files must be in